-One author, Riley Martin, in his book "the coming of Tan" mentions a non-human race called the Biiaviians.
+One author, Riley Martin (1946-2015), in his book "the coming of Tan" mentions a non-human race called the Biiaviians.
 They are inhabitants of a planet called, Biaveh, 450 light years from Earth in the Taurus constellation.
 Together with six other races, they would have a mothership around Saturn.

-Riley claims to have been in touch with Tan, one of these Biiaviians for approximately 50 years now.
+Riley claimed to have been in touch with Tan, one of these Biiaviians for approximately 50 years.

 In his book, he describes them as follows: The male was about four feet tall, and the female was a few inches shorter.
 In actual appearance, male and female differed just slightly in features.
 The heads were noticeably larger than normal in proportion to the body.
 The eyes were large, unblinking ovals.
 The male's eyes were a light to deep gold color, while the female's eyes were blue.
 The shades of their eyes tended to change depths, depending upon the light and perhaps the emotion.